- Director, CCJ Online

 - B.S.
 Psychology, University of Oregon

-Dr. Hickman earned her Ph.D. from the University of Maryland (College Park) in Criminology and Criminal Justice.
+Dr. Hickman earned her Ph.D. from the University of Maryland in Criminology and Criminal Justice.
 She spent seven years as a researcher at the RAND Corporation before coming to Portland State in 2007.
-Currently, Dr. Hickman serves as Associate Director of the Criminal Justice Research Policy Institute (CJPRI) and teaches courses both online and on campus.
+Currently, Dr. Hickman serves as Director of Criminology & Criminal Justice Online program and works with students both online and on campus.

 The focus of Dr. Hickman's research is on evaluating and improving criminal justice policy and practice.
 Her work covers a range of topics including capital punishment, domestic violence, corrections, and immigration.
-Her most recent work includes co-directing the National Evaluation of Safe Start Promising Approaches, funded by the Office of Juvenile Justice and Delinquency Prevention.
+Dr. Hickman is widely published and her peer-reviewed body of work has been cited in more than 1,000 articles and research reports.
+Recent work includes co-leading the National Evaluation of Safe Start Promising Approaches, funded by the Office of Juvenile Justice and Delinquency Prevention.
 This 15-site experimental evaluation examined the effects of promising interventions designed to ameliorate the harms of children's exposure to violence.

 Urban Building, 570C